Pulmonary hypertension

 If medicines do not help control the symptoms of pulmonary hypertension, surgery may be recommended.
 Surgeries and procedures to treat pulmonary hypertension may include:

 • Lung or heart-lung transplant.
 Sometimes, a lung or heart-lung transplant may be needed, especially for younger people who have idiopathic pulmonary arterial hypertension.
-After a transplant, medicine must be taken for life to help reduce the chance of rejection.
+After a transplant, medicine must be taken for life to prevent the body from rejecting the new organ.

 Lifestyle and home remedies